bpatra/personal-blog/_posts/2014-03-15-unit-testing-drag-and-drop-logic-with-mvvm-pattern-in-wpf.md

 The objective of this post is to detail the code architecture and the techniques involved to the testing of a very simple WPF app.
 This app enables the user to rank via drag and drop the list of the french football clubs and save this ranking.
 This could be a part of larger app that could be used, for example, to bet the final table...
 However for the sake of simplicity of this post we will focus mainly on the WPF control <em>ListView</em> containing the football club rows.
 The source code can be found in this <a href="https://github.com/bpatra/MvvMSample">github repository</a>.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/screenshotandsave.png' title="List view control displaying the football clubs." caption="The list view control displaying the football clubs that can be reorganized by drag and drop.
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/screenshotandsave.png' caption="The list view control displaying the football clubs that can be reorganized by drag and drop.
 The order can be saved." %}

 We will use an external library that wraps all the complex events handling regarding the mouse action involved in the drag and drop.
 Following unit testing principles, we will only test our logic which will be the movement of elements in the collection the&nbsp;<em>ListView</em> is bound to.
 In order to add little bit of extra complexity, we would like to allow not only the movement of one row but also of a block of contiguous rows.